Americans rally after shaky starts in women’s short program

 Nagasu wound up ninth, with her teammates right behind.

-To be sure, it’s easy to give up when you train your entire life for 2 minutes, 45 seconds on the Olympic ice, only for things to go awry before you finish the opening element.

-Tennell did not participate in the team event, when the U.S. won the bronze medal , so her short program was her Olympic debut.
-She landed everything during her early morning practice – in fact, she had landed just about everything since arriving in South Korea – and that had given her tremendous confidence heading into her short program at Gangneung Ice Arena.
+Tennell landed everything during her early morning practice – in fact, she had landed just about everything since arriving in South Korea – and that had given her tremendous confidence heading into her short program at Gangneung Ice Arena.

 But after landing her opening triple lutz, Tennell was unable to hold onto her triple toe loop, falling on the second half of a combination that had become so familiar.

-Note: This story has been corrected to show that Chen, not Tennell, made her Olympic debut in the women’s short program.
-Tennell participated in the team event.